Oulu-IMEDS/DeepKnee/README.md

 to run DeepKnee.
 Specifically, you need to change the entry point parameters of `dicom-router` service modifying `--remote_pacs_addr` and `--remote_pacs_port` parameters.
 The software creates an exact copy of the X-ray that came via DICOM, creates new Instance ID and then stores KL grades in `(00040, 0A160)` DICOM field.
 DeepKnee does not store neither heatmaps nor softmax outputs in DICOM.
+The AET for DeepKnee is `DEEPKNEE` :-).

 ## License
 This code is freely available only for research purposes.
 Commercial use is not allowed by any means.